The Adventure of The Sundry Scribbler

 "It's alright, Doctor," assured Blake.
 "I'm sorry to say that I'm the ... black sheep of the family.
 But I also detected rumors that they're in league with Wu Ling and George Plummer of Scotland Yard."

 Holmes raised an eyebrow at the mention of that last name.
-Plummer is a Detective Sergeant - as corrupt as Holmes was not, they had never crossed paths before (and it was possible that Plummer arranged to avoid doing so), but Holmes often wondered when the day would come when he would have to actually work with such a monster.
+Plummer is a Detective Sergeant - as corrupt as Inspector Lestrade was not, they had never crossed paths before (and it was possible that Plummer arranged to avoid doing so), but Holmes often wondered when the day would come when he would have to actually work with such a monster.

 He asked Blake a question.
 "You believe that this teaming of villains involves the trade of the Rajah's diamond mine for the Sultan's ruby mine?"